MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/liquid/redirect-a-user-homepage.md

     - nageshbhat-msft
 ---

-# Redirect a user to default page on sign-in
+# Redirect a user to a default page on sign-in

 You can configure a portal to redirect a user to a default page after signing in.